aiidateam/aiida-code-registry/README.md

 # AiiDA code registry

+**THIS IS WORK IN PROGRESS - PULL REQUESTS & [SUGGESTIONS](https://github.com/aiidateam/aiida-code-registry/issues) HIGHLY WELCOME**

-This repository collects configurations of simulation codes and computers for direct setup in AiiDA.
+This repository collects configurations of simulation codes on public compute resources for direct setup in AiiDA.

 ## Importing computers into AiiDA